remrama/dreamviews/README.md

 See `config.py` for directory info and other configuration stuff.

 You can `runall.sh`, but first make sure you adjust the `DATA_DIR` in `config.py` first to be wherever you want things output.
 Also use the `environment.yml` file to set up a conda environment that should be able to run smoothly and reproduce my exact output.

-The code filenames start with one of `init`, `scrape`, `clean`, `describe`, `validate`, where the prefix explains which of the stages the file is used for.

-Raw data from the web scraping is in `DATA_DIR/source`, "middle-ground" output, like the cleaned posts and aggregated users or raw LIWC output are in `DATA_DIR/derivatives`, and any final numbers (eg, descriptive stats and significance tests) and plots are in `DATA_DIR/results`.

-Everything's in Python, and _almost_ everything runs with freely available tools.
-LIWC is the only hiccup, the dictionary file is proprietary so it's not included in the repo.
-You can run all the code at once using `runall.sh`, but without the LIWC file use `runall.sh noliwc`.
+Also add the argument `runall.sh noliwc` unless you have a LIWC file lying around.

-### A preliminary script
+### Setup

 ```shell
 # create the relevant subfolders of the data directory (specified in config.py)